In the United States, Myopia has Increased

 Patients are carefully monitored by Dr. Zlatin and reviewed every 6-12 months to assess the efficacy of the chosen treatment modality.

-The Myopia Management Center At Eye Q Optometrist is a Myopia Management practice in New York City that offers evidence-based treatment to prevent the onset or reduce the progression of myopia in pediatric patients.
+Eye Q Optometrist is a Myopia Management practice in New York City that offers evidence-based treatment to prevent the onset or reduce the progression of myopia in pediatric patients.

 Patients We Typically Work With At Our New York City Myopia Control Center